Bid the Work: The Acquired Taste offering

 Included with First Access is Acquired Taste Issue 1, the inaugural physical catalogue.
 Part editorial document, part acquisition guide, it features an original written contribution by Shori Sims, an exclusive interview with the steward of Chuck Close’s Self- Portrait (Yellow Raincoat), chef Kristopher Edelen, and archival material from Alexis Gomez that situates the production within a broader context of authorship, process, and cultural memory.

-The opportunity for stewardship.
-Interest-free payment plans are available through Klarna at checkout.
+The opportunity for socially-conscious stewardship.
+Every acquisition benefits a pool of non-profit beneficiaries, including Anacostia Arts Center, Martha’s Table, Montgomery County Immigrant Rights Collective, and WHUT-TV.
+Moreover, interest-free payment plans are available through Klarna at checkout.
 Collecting art should feel expansive.
 These financing options enable thoughtful acquisition, so instinct, connection, and timing remain central to art-buying.

 The best place to buy art.
 RSVP for Acquired Taste, and we look forward to welcoming you to our upcoming program, available live in-person or online.